pegros/PEG_LIST/help/sfpegKpiListCmp.md

 A **sfpegKpiListCmp** basically displays :
 * a list of KPI groups having their own header (orange zone) containing optional icons, titles and a actions
 * a sublist of KPI display widgets (e.g. blue zone) displaying an icon (possibly dynamic), a main KPI (in bold), a main KPI label (above) and a set of details (on the right of the main KPI).

 ![KPI List Layout!](/media/sfpegKpiLayout.png)

 This component exclusively relies on the [lightning-view-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-view-form/documentation) standard component to fetch all necessary data to display KPI values and icons.
-This requires all data to be defined on accessible (possibly formula) fields of the current record to be displayed or fetched via[lightning-output-field](https://developer.salesforce.com/docs/component-library/bundle/lightning-output-field/documentation) standard components.
+This requires all data to be defined on accessible (possibly formula) fields of the current record to be displayed or fetched via [lightning-output-field](https://developer.salesforce.com/docs/component-library/bundle/lightning-output-field/documentation) standard components.

 It also relies on the **[sfpegIconDsp](/help/sfpegIconDsp.md)** component to display KPI icons and supports most if not all of its display options (including action trigger).

 Configuration is quite straigthforward in the App Builder, basically requiring to select a **sfpegKpiList__mdt** record and setting some additional display parameters (e.g. warpping CSS class).

 ![KPI List App Builder Configuration!](/media/sfpegKpiConfiguration.png)

 In the **sfpegKpiList__mdt** custom metadata record, most of the confguration relies in the _DisplayConfig_ property, containing a list of KPI group configurations, each one consisting in: